How To Fix Back Pain

 Tuck your hip to reduce inward curve and straighten your lower spine.

-You will immediately feel your abs working, and the pressure in your lower back will disappear.
+You will immediately feel your abs working.
+Lumbar compression from the swayback will disappear.

 The weight of your body shifts to your abdominal muscles and off your lower spine.

 The short gif below shows fixing swayback to neutral spine for planks and push-ups.
 This is my first try at making gifs.
 Let me know if it does not run automatically.
 It may take a moment to load:

 See this video and others directly from my Flickr page, TheFitnessFixer: https://www.flickr.com/photos/thefitnessfixer/16884539117/

 Why do neutral spine planks?
 The purpose of this re-training drill is to exercise your abs at the same time you practice preventing swayback for all you do, especially when it is needed in real life - when you are standing up.Trainers and Everyone - Send me your gif or video of changing swayback pushup or plank to tucked straight spine - small file size, and no more than 15 - 20 seconds total.
 Ideally - no speaking at all, so everyone, including non-English speakers benefit.
 Correct videos will get helpful feedback from me and will go up on this web site with your name, and you as role model.
 Full instructions on the Projects page for videos and photos.
 Mail to: Success at DrBookspan.com (please do not clog my e-mail with large or unsolicited files).

 Rethink "Bird Dogs"